Sorrowfall/Resource-Packager/README.md

-# Minecraft Resource Pack Builder
+# Resource-Packager

 Generate Minecraft resource packs from multiple directories, to create multiple resource packs with shared resources but different artstyles.

 ## About

-Resource Packager is a Github Action mainly for resource pack artists and server owners.
+Resource Packager is a Github Action intended for Minecraft resource pack artists and server owners.

-It provides an easy way to create different resource packs with different artstyles / resolutions but with shared data.
+It provides an easy way to package resource packs, as well as combined share data with different assets, for different resolution / artsytle packs.

 ## Usage